 Peter Piper may have picked an inexplicably pickled peck of peppers (were they fermenting on the plants or something?) but in order to pick a peck, they first needed to be planted.
 Thankfully, the process of cultivating and harvesting peppers is a good deal simpler than the tongue-twisters they inspire!

 Considering that store-bought peppers of all sorts are often loaded with toxic pesticides, it makes sense for anyone who cares about food to take on the challenge of growing their own crop of sweet, crisp, or blazingly hot peppers.
 Here’s what you need to know to get started with your personal pepper plot.

-Though some peppers stay at a cute 1-foot tall, bigger varieties, or varieties that produce large fruit like bell peppers will benefit from being planted with a tomato cage around them.
-If you are growing in an area on the colder end of the spectrum, a raised bed may give you a couple more degrees of warmth for your pepper production success.
+Though some peppers stay at a cute 1-foot tall, bigger varieties, or varieties that produce large fruit like bell peppers will benefit from being planted with a tomato cage or wooden stake.
+You can also use row covers to protect young plants.

 Related Post: Best Tomato Cage